YoursKristina/README.md/README.md

 # README.md
-Hi everyone, I'm Kristina! ✌🏼 I am a Test Engineer.
+Hi everyone, I'm Kristina! ✌🏼 I am a Test Engineer from Ukraine.
 Below, you'll find information about the tools and technologies I work with:

 Tools and Technologies🛠️
 Jira: Streamlining my test management and issue tracking.